 Since we live in England and because I am not an expert on the other three devolved nations, this post will focus on the rules and requirements for entering England.

-Prior to simplification, the rules and requirements for ENTERING England from abroad categorized countries into three colors (amber had two sets of rules): green/green watchlist, amber, amber+, and red.
+Before simplifying, the rules and requirements for ENTERING England from abroad categorized countries into three colors (amber had two sets of rules): green/green watchlist, amber, amber+, and red.

 The simplified traffic light system is comprised of two categories/lists: Red and Non-red.
 Greece was an amber-list country at the time of our departure and became a non-red list country when we were in Crete.

-Because we are double-jabbed, the switch from amber-list to non-red list was not a huge change for us.
+Because we are double-jabbed, the switch from the amber-list to the non-red list was not a huge change for us.
 The only change that affected us was that we no longer have to take a covid test prior to departing to the UK.

-We are still required to take a PCR test on or before day 2 after arriving in England, however, it is rumored that this PCR test will be replaced by an Antigen test soon (cheaper but not as accurate).
+We are still required to take a PCR test on or before day 2 after arriving in England; however, it is rumored that this PCR test will be replaced by an Antigen test soon (cheaper but not as accurate).